Vyral/base-template/_posts/2017-11-09-investing-in-short-term-rental-properties-part-two.md

 youtube_code: 0b1klbVLTis
 ---

 {% include youtube.html %}

 Welcome to Part Two of our series on investing in short-term rentals.
 Joining me again is Rees , a client of ours who has recently used short-term rentals in her investing strategy.

 [**To watch the first part in this series, click here.**](/investing-in-short-term-rental-properties-part-one.html)

-**In the first part of this series, Rees explained the return she received on this investment.** Initially, returns were in the single digits.
+**In the first part of this series, Rees explained the return she received on this investment.**&nbsp;Initially, returns were in the single digits.
 From a percentage standpoint, though, short-term rentals produced a 50% higher return than long-term rentals.
 Her family also decided to outsource the management of these properties, so they hired a company who handles the management of similar internal units, and that 50% was after that management company’s fees.

 When it comes to managing the property itself, her workload has decreased because their management company, like most management companies, has a handyman on call for maintenance issues within short-term properties.
 Many people wonder how much time they’ll have to devote to managing residential rental property, and the answer is usually less than you think.